Mchy-DP/Mchy/docs/lang.md

 var a: int? = null
 ```
 #### Compile Constant
 Many operations are not possible at runtime due to the limitations of Minecraft Datapacks.
-However sometimes it is enough to resolve a value at compile time.
+However sometimes it is useful to be able to resolve & store values at compile time even if that couldn't usually be done at runtime.
 For instance: The particle command has the following syntax:
 ```MCDP
 /particle <name> [<pos>] [<delta>] <speed> <count> [force|normal]
 ```